cccnrc/riptw/README.md

 - *Mitigates Selection Bias*: Particularly useful for non-random treatment assignments.
 - *Improves Comparability*: Strengthens the validity of treatment-control comparisons.

+Now let's have a look at our package!

 # Install riptw
 Installing `riptw` is as simple as:
 ```